 Professional expenses such as books, robes, periodicals, professional dues, entertaining and hospitality costs incurred in the performance of the duties of the pastoral office shall be shared by the congregation.
 A minimum of \$300 should be provided annually.
-Attendance at the Synod Assembly and Synod Theological Retreats is required of all Rostered leaders, and all costs for these events are to be paid by the congregation and are not considered continuing education.
+Attendance at the Synod Assembly and Synod Theological Retreats is required of all Ministers of Word and Sacrament and Ministers of Word and Service, and all costs for these events are to be paid by the congregation and are not considered continuing education.